 After checking the SQL code to source control for the deployment of changes to stage/production environment the ApexSQL DevOps toolkit will provide necessary means.
-With this solution it is possible to build a test database from source control repository and perform some test on it – population tests, unit tests, custom rulebase checkup, install some table field level auditing triggers and document entire database or changes only.
+With this solution it is possible to create a database continuous integration pipeline in order to build a test database from source control repository and perform some test on it – population tests, unit tests, custom rulebase checkup, install some table field level auditing triggers and document entire database or changes only.
 With this process needed reports are generated for QA management review.
 The testing phase can be finished with a deployment package that can be used to deploy changes to staging/production environment.

 ApexSQL developer tools

 Regarding the set of ApexSQL developer tools, the usability of ApexSQL DevOps toolkit expands with every tool present on the premise:

 - ApexSQL Build – for the Build step to build temporary test database from a source control repository, test the buildability of changes and validate dependencies

 - ApexSQL Generate – for the Populate step to populate empty tables with synthetic static data for testing tables